 $ sudo vi /etc/httpd/conf/httpd.conf

-4. Test Apache configuration for errors.
+4. Test the configuration to ensure there are no errors.

 $ sudo apachectl configtest